-Students will be placed into Math courses based on student data including state testing results.
+Students will be placed into Math courses based on student data including state testing results and teacher recommendation.
 The student's post-secondary goals will also be taken into consideration.
 The math department suggests students purchase a graphing calculator for use in all math classes.